nathanboktae/mocha-phantomjs/README.md

-   -R, --reporter <name>        specify the reporter to use -f, --file <filename>        specify the file to dump reporter output -t, --timeout <timeout>      specify the test startup timeout to use -A, --agent <userAgent>      specify the user agent to use -c, --cookies <Object>       phantomjs cookie object http://git.io/RmPxgA -h, --header <name>=<value>  specify custom header
+   -R, --reporter <name>        specify the reporter to use -f, --file <filename>        specify the file to dump reporter output -t, --timeout <timeout>      specify the test startup timeout to use -b, --bail                   exit on the first test failure -A, --agent <userAgent>      specify the user agent to use -c, --cookies <Object>       phantomjs cookie object http://git.io/RmPxgA -h, --header <name>=<value>  specify custom header